All Episodes

 UPS is the first thing in the line.

-At any rate, a brief time out, ladies and gentlemen, your highly trained broadcast specialist, El Rushball, back after this.
+Your highly trained broadcast specialist, El Rushball, back after this.

 That's what this is.

-No, the fuck I'm having a conversation here with somebody that is not over as the commercial break ends.
+Fuck, I'm having a conversation here with somebody that is not over as the commercial break ends.

-Um somebody asked me about the suspension of James Harrison of the Steelers.
+Somebody asked me about the suspension of James Harrison of the Steelers.

-But I visit a lot of football websites, as you know, and I have taken to reading some of the comments from readers of these websites, and I am struck uh by a number of things.
+But I visit a lot of football websites, as you know, and I have taken to reading some of the comments from readers of these websites.

-But there's also an endless parade of liberals on these things, and this whole notion about helmet to helmet hits and the game's true.
+And this whole notion about helmet to helmet hits and the game's tour.

-These guys get bigger and faster, the size of the field doesn't change.
+The size of the field doesn't change.

-Uh and there's a lot of cultural stuff going on here as well.
+And there's a lot of cultural stuff going on here as well.

 And if that were to ever happen, somebody were to get killed and die in the game, not in the hospital later, to die in the game.

-Even without that, it's not going to be long before the wusses, the new castrati in our society are going to suggest that football be banned.
+Even without that, it's not going to be long before the wusses, the new castrati in our society, are going to suggest that football be banned.

 That tackle football.